one-pace/one-pace-wiki/compression-guide.md

 To keep the 1080p resolution, simply remove the `-vf scale` option.
 CRF 18 is the best balance between file size and quality.
 The audio has to be re-encoded because the .avi produced in the render has an incompatible audio codec for the .mp4 container.

 ## Streams
 The streams are encoded with the One Pace Publisher (Located in Nextcloud/applications).
 The publisher runs a batch file called `make_stream.bat`.
-If you wish to configure the stream parameters you can do so in this batch.
+If you wish to configure the encoding parameters you can do so in this batch.